-Below are five highlighted strategies to help the City of Spokane's human well-being and emergency management sector adapt to climate impacts, particularly extreme heat and wildfire smoke.
+Below are five highlighted strategies to help the City of Spokane's human wellbeing and emergency management sector adapt to climate impacts, particularly extreme heat and wildfire smoke.
 These include measures the City is already advancing or could further address.

 Expand access to cooling centers and hazard shelters.
 This includes retrofitting public buildings, such as libraries, schools, and community centers, with air conditioning and advanced filtration systems.
 The City is partnering with Avista to develop resilience hubs that can serve community needs during climate and energy emergencies.
 This enables them to function as safe havens during heatwaves and periods of poor air quality caused by wildfire smoke.
 The City of Spokane should continue to extend the hours that Spokane Public Library locations offer shelter during heat events.
 Efforts should also continue to prioritize partnerships with Spokane Transit Authority to make public facilities accessible through public transportation and ensure targeted outreach to vulnerable populations, like the elderly, individuals with disabilities, and those experiencing homelessness.
 Past efforts to provide rideshare waivers for residents going to weather relief centers have been successful and should continue to be used during extreme heat, cold, and air quality events.
 Facilities that support human well-being-including hospitals, correctional facilities, and care centers-should also be prioritized for retrofits, including backup power systems and climate-resilient design.
+There is public support for expanding access to cooling hubs and hazard shelters.
+In climate justice focus group and the Earth Day Community Workshop, participants voiced support for cooling hubs, especially for the unhoused population.